anodyne/docs/skinning-templates.md

 ### User panel

 Nova includes a handy user panel that contains quick access to links that users may want to get to quickly.
-In general most skin developers choose to simply copy the panel from their favorite skin and just change the look, but Nova does provide you with all of the tools and data to re-structure the user panel however you would like.
+In general most skin developers choose to simply copy the panel from their favorite skin and simply change the look, but Nova does provide you with all of the tools and data to re-structure the user panel however you would like.

 There are 3 panes included in the user panel that are represented by 3 different variables: `$panel_1`, `$panel_2`, and `$panel_3`.
 You can put these in any order you want or anywhere on the page.